Follow us on...

 MIAP Thesis Guidelines

 The MIAP thesis is a capstone project in the form of an academic paper, a documented preservation project, or a professional portfolio.
-Thesis guidelines and a timeline for 2017-18 are available here.
-The style and format guide is available here.

 - An academic paper must demonstrate substantial research and analysis addressing an aspect of the history, theory, or practice of moving image archiving and preservation.
 The paper should contribute to the field and have the potential to be published.